-"Chemistry 561: Physical Chemistry I" (Chem-561) requires junior standing and a grade of C or better in the following courses: Chem-104, both Physics-210 and Physics-215, and Math-233.
-It is also strongly recommended that ElecEng-234 or Math-234 are taken prior to Chem-561.
-If you do not have the proper prerequisites, you need to obtain my consent to take this course by filling out a form available at the Chemistry main office.
+"Chemistry 562: Physical Chemistry II" (Chem-562) requires junior standing and a grade of C or better in Chem-561 ("Physical Chemistry I").
+If you do not have the proper prerequisites, you need to obtain my consent to take this course.

-The prerequisite courses Chem-104, Physics-210, Physics-215, and Math-233 may not be taken for credit subsequent to the earning of credit in Chem-561!
+The prerequisite course Chem-561 may not be taken for credit subsequent to the earning of credit in Chem-562!

-In order for you to be successful in this course you will need to be at ease with elementary algebra as well as differential and integral calculus.
-If you are not sufficiently familiar with these topics, you should consider taking Chem-561 at a later time, after you have acquired these skills.
+In order for you to be successful in this course you will need to be at ease with (elementary and linear) algebra, differential and integral calculus.
+If you are not sufficiently familiar with these topics, you should consider taking Chem-562 at a later time, once you have acquired these skills.